joelsyc/css-in-100-days/README.md

-# CSS in 100 Days Challenge
+# Writing CSS in 100 Days
 ## Overview
-This repository hosts my entries to the 100 Days CSS Challenge [Link](git@github.com:joelsyc/css-in-100-days.git).
+This repository hosts my entries to the 100 Days CSS Challenge [Link](https://100dayscss.com/).
 This is also available in CodePen.

 ## Daily Entries

 ## Dependencies
 - Sass (Dart) for CSS
-- HTML